-GEOL I PHYSICAL GEOLOGY
+GEOL 1 PHYSICAL GEOLOGY

 The Earth, its materials, its internal and external processes, and its development through time.
 Emphasis is placed on a thorough global understanding of Plate Tectonics as a framework and foundation for subsequent geologic topics and concepts.
-Topics include volcanoes, earthquakes and seismology, the Geologic Time Scale and the formation of the earth, rocks and minerals, hydrology, erosion, beach systems, environmental geology, glaciation, groundwater, etc. Course content includes geology majors and non-majors.
+Topics include volcanoes, earthquakes and seismology, the Geologic Time Scale and the formation of the earth, rocks and minerals, hydrology, erosion, beach systems, environmental geology, glaciation, groundwater, etc. Course content includes the difference between theory and fact and the historical development of key geologic concepts.
+This is the foundation course for almost all subsequent geology courses for both geology majors and non-majors.
 The Geology 1 lab may be taken concurrently with the lecture or during a later term.